Home | Browse Topics | Consumer rights & money | Consumer protection | Automatic guarantees when buying from a business

 A trader can’t decide that the Act doesn’t apply to them, or ask you to sign a contract saying that the Act doesn’t apply (sometimes called “contracting out”).

-If a trader tries to contract out the Act (for example, by displaying signs such as “No refunds”) they are committing an offence under the Fair Trading Act 1986 by misleading consumers about their rights and they can be fined (see: “Protections against misleading or unfair trading”).
+If a trader tries to contract out of the Act (for example, by displaying signs such as “No refunds”), they are committing an offence under the Fair Trading Act 1986 by misleading consumers about their rights.
+They can be fined (see: “Protections against misleading or unfair trading”).

 • you’re both making the transaction for business purposes, and